SentinelWarren/scheme-in-haskell/README.md

 You can read more about it [here](https://groups.csail.mit.edu/mac/projects/scheme/) or on [Wikipedia](https://en.wikipedia.org/wiki/Scheme_(programming_language)).

 # Getting Started
-To run the project you should install `ghc` or `ghci`, the interactive haskell environment.
+To run the project you should install `ghc`, or `ghci` the interactive haskell environment.
 You can download it from the haskell website: [https://www.haskell.org/downloads/](https://www.haskell.org/downloads/).

-After installation you can either run the file `run.sh` or `run.sh --test` just for tests, or edit and recompile the `src/main.hs` file through `ghci`.
+After installation you can either run the file `run.sh` or `run.sh --test` just for tests, or edit and recompile the `src/Main.hs` file through `ghci`.

 To run examples you can follow the book [Structure and Interpretation of Computer Programs](https://mitpress.mit.edu/sites/default/files/sicp/full-text/book/book.html).